-For going through the instructions, you will need have Anaconda installed on your system and then installing libraries such as Pandas using Anaconda environment.
-You will find the instruction for installing Anaconda and Libraries .
+For going through the instructions, you will need to have Anaconda installed on your system and then install libraries such as Pandas using the Anaconda environment.
+You will find the instructions for installing Anaconda and Libraries Here.
 When the installation is complete you can use any editor such as Spider and Jupyter notebook to go through the instructions of this section.
-The instruction will help you to read a dataset in CSV format and manipulate its information.
+The instructions will help you to read a dataset in CSV format and manipulate its information.